QuarkNerd/blog/ceberhardt/_posts/2013-09-26-tabbar-custom-transitions.md

 ## Animating the transition

-The animation is suprisingly  simply, within a single UIView animation, we iterate over the folds, setting the final state of each of the snapshots:
+The animation is surprisingly  simply, within a single UIView animation, we iterate over the folds, setting the final state of each of the snapshots:

 {% highlight objc %}
 // create the animation